Tulip-Dev/tulip/doc/user/functions.rst

 .. image:: _images/csv_import_new_edges.png
     :width: 600

-A relation is defined by it's source entity id and it's destination entity id.
-For each row we compare source and destination ids to graph entities ids.
-If the source and destination ids correspond to existing entities ids a new relation is created between those entities.
-If there is no entities in the graph with such ids you can force the creation of missing entities with the “Create missing entities” option.
+A relation is specified by a source identifier and a destination identifier.
+Both identifiers are defined by the values in the source and destination columns.
+For each row we compare the values in the source and destination columns, to the values in the source and destination properties for all the existing node entities.
+If the source and destination identifiers correspond to existing node entities a new relation is created between those entities.
+If there is no entities in the graph with such identifier you can force the creation of missing entities with the “Create missing entities” option.

-A small modification in this case is made, we must specify the property against which we will map the target and source fields, in this example, the property is "node_id".
-Furthermore, during the importation and if the nodes and the edges share common properties names, you must allow the merging of the two fields.
+In our example, instead of the "viewLabel" default property, we specify the previously created "node_id" property as the one against which we will map the "Source" and "Target" fields.

 .. _csv_import_final: